platyplus/platyplus-app/docs/dev/store.md

 # Store

-The application state is co-managed by Vuex and by the Apollo cache, although they each serve a disting purpose.
+The application state is co-managed by Vuex and by the Apollo cache, although they each serve a distinct purpose.

 ## Vuex